GentlyTech/PC-Crasher/README.md

 The BSOD invoker script was not made by me.
 Instead, I got it from peewpw's Invoke-BSOD Git repository.
 The source is here: https://github.com/peewpw/Invoke-BSOD

 Have fun, and change whatever you want!

+The compiled executable can be found in the Debug/bin folder.